 “You can’t plan for the unknown, but you can prepare for the unknown”. – Mark Guiliana

-Improvisation is a word that’s usually feared by most musicians.
-Coming up with creative, unique, and musical ideas in the moment is a daunting task and it feels like there’s no solid, structured way to actually improve these skills.
+Many musicians are afraid of the word ‘improvisation’.
+It can seem overwhelming to come up with creative, unique, and musical ideas in the moment.
+It might feel like there’s no solid, structured way to actually improve these skills.

 The concepts taught in today’s lesson can be broken down into four main categories: